 #4: Don’t Overdo It On Exercise

-While failing to get enough exercise can contribute to low HRV because it can compromise your overall health and your ability to mitigate stress, the opposite is also true.
+While failing to get enough exercise can contribute to low HRV by compromising your overall health and your ability to mitigate stress, the opposite is also true.

-Overtraining or exercising too vigorously, too long, or without adequate recovery time puts your body in a state of overstress.
-This will increase cortisol and sympathetic nervous system activation, which will cause very low HRV.
+Overtraining or exercising too vigorously, for too long, or without adequate recovery time puts your body under excessive stress.
+This will increase cortisol and sympathetic nervous system activation, leading to very low HRV.

-Indeed, studies have found that overtraining can lead to a chronic imbalance in nervous system activity, with the sympathetic nervous system dominating the parasympathetic nervous system.
+Indeed, studies have found that overtraining can lead to a chronic imbalance in nervous system activity, with the sympathetic nervous system dominating the parasympathetic nervous system.8Rabbani, A., Clemente, F. M., Kargarfard, M., & Chamari, K. (2019).
+Match Fatigue Time-Course Assessment Over Four Days: Usefulness of the Hooper Index and Heart Rate Variability in Professional Soccer Players.
+Frontiers in Physiology, 10. https://doi.org/10.3389/fphys.2019.00109

-Over time, this will decrease your heart rate variability and lead to low HRV numbers.
+Over time, this will decrease your heart rate variability.

 Using exercise as a tool to increase heart rate variability and improve overall health is contingent upon finding a good balance between getting enough aerobic and resistance training exercises while supporting your body‘s recovery.